ESRD Medicare

 ESRD Medicare Enrollment

-If a person has End Stage Renal Disease (ESRD), enrolling in Medicare is an option.
-If entitled to Medicare because of ESRD, a person can enroll in Part A and Part B.
+If an individual has End Stage Renal Disease (ESRD), enrolling in Medicare is an option.
+If entitled to Medicare because of ESRD, an invididual can enroll in Part A and Part B.

-If a person enrolls in Medicare Part A and waits to enroll in Part B, they may have a gap in coverage.
-If a person does not enroll in Part B at the time enrolls in Part A, they must wait until a Medicare General Enrollment Period (GEP) (January 1-March 31 each year) to apply.
-Coverage would begin July 1 and a Late Enrollment Penalty may apply.
+If an individual enrolls in Medicare Part A and waits to enroll in Part B, they may have a gap in coverage.
+If an individual does not enroll in Part B at the time enrolls in Part A, they must wait until a Medicare General Enrollment Period (GEP) (January 1-March 31 each year) to apply.
+Coverage would begin the first of the month after they enroll and a Medicare Part B Late Enrollment Penalty may apply.

-There is no Special Enrollment Period (SEP) for Part B if a person has ESRD.
+There is no Special Enrollment Period (SEP) for Part B if an individual has ESRD.
 This includes individuals who are dually entitled to Medicare based on ESRD and age or disability.

-If a person is already enrolled in Medicare based on ESRD and turns 65, their Medicare coverage will not be interrupted, as long as meets the eligibility requirements for Medicare based on age.
+If an individual is already enrolled in Medicare based on ESRD and turns 65, their Medicare coverage will not be interrupted, as long as meets the eligibility requirements for Medicare based on age.
 If they did not have Part B before turning age 65, they will automatically be enrolled in Part B when they turn 65.

-If a person is already enrolled in Medicare A&B based on disability or age and paying a higher Part B premium because they did not enroll in Part B when first eligible, they will no longer have to pay the late enrollment penalty when becomes entitled to and enrolls in Medicare based on ESRD.
+If an individual is already enrolled in Medicare A&B based on disability or age and paying a higher Part B premium because they did not enroll in Part B when first eligible, they will no longer have to pay the late enrollment penalty when becomes entitled to and enrolls in Medicare based on ESRD.

 ESRD Medicare Enrollment Considerations